 Now sometimes we’re not near the truck at meal time because we’re on a several mile hike or some other adventure, which is why we invested in 40 oz.
 Hydro Flasks and Osprey Adventure Packs.

-- Our backpacks (Men’s Talon 11 and Women’s Tempest 9) get packed in a plastic bin in the back of the truck (along with an extra pair of shoes for each of us).
+- Our backpacks (Men’s Talon 11 and Women’s Tempest 9) (both available on Amazon) get packed in a plastic bin in the back of the truck (along with an extra pair of shoes for each of us).
 We then pack them in the parking lot before each hike with whatever we need.

 When we have to bring our food and snacks with us, the tailgate becomes my workstation…